sampie777/obs-scene-que/README.md

 ### Settings

 Most settings can be changed using the GUI.
-All settings are visible (and configurable) in the settings file: _obs-scene-que.properties_.
+All settings are visible (and configurable) in the settings file: _obs-scene-queue.properties_.
 Some of these settings will be explained below.

-Don't run the application while editing the _obs-scene-que.properties_ file (and before saving your changes), as your changes won't be loaded until the next launch of the application.
+Don't run the application while editing the _obs-scene-queue.properties_ file (and before saving your changes), as your changes won't be loaded until the next launch of the application.
 Also, the application will overwrite your changes if it is still running.

 By deleting this file, all properties are reset to default.

 **Note:** Application restart is required to load any changes to the settings.

+> If you've been using OBS Scene Queue version 2.6.0 and/or previous versions, the properties file will be named _obs-scene-que.properties_.

 ##### Some settings explained: